Like people, some plants need more support than others.

 The type of trellis you build will depend on available space, your preferences, and your garden’s plants.
 These are the most popular options:

-5. Cattle Panel Trellis: This trellis, made from welded wire panels, can support even the heaviest vining plants, such as watermelons and squash.
+- Cattle Panel Trellis: Made from welded wire panels, this trellis can support even the heaviest vining plants like watermelons and squash.

 Materials Needed